gbarkway/hypnospace-sitemap/README.md

 1) Set the environment variables in **src/.env** (edit the file directly or set them in your shell)
 2) `docker-compose build --profile frontend`
 3) `docker-compose push`

-### DigitalOcean App Platform

-See **deploy/app.yaml** for an example app spec for deploying on DigitalOcean App Platform.

-### Kubernetes

-Even though it was huge overkill, I used to host this in a Kubernetes cluster for fun.
-Notes on that in the deploy folder sometime later.